stormtheory/openvpn-pia/README.md

 At this time Ubuntu/Mint is only tested, but should work on RHEL/Rocky/CentOS, no Yum/DNF package support yet.
 Please feedback if you want a YUM/DNF .rpm package.
 If there is interest in other Linux flavors/families please let me know or it's just a project for me and my family :P as our daily drivers.

 # How it Works
-Creates a service piavpn.service and two files in /etc/openvpn/creds.conf and pia.conf is a softlink to PIA's config file in /opt/openvpn-pia/PIA.
+Creates a service piavpn.service and two files in /etc/openvpn/creds and /opt/openvpn/-pia/pia.conf is a softlink to PIA's config file in /opt/openvpn-pia/PIA.
 Adds in the sudoers file for all users to systemctl start and stop piavpn.service.

 # INSTALL
 1) Download the latest released .deb package file off of github and install on your system.